remylavergne/postgres-pgadmin4-docker/README.md

 # postgres-pgadmin4-docker
 Create two containers to handle **PostgreSQL** and **pgAdmin4** with persistence.

+1. Edit your pgadmin4 login informations in docker-compose.yml file

-1. Launch containers
+2. Start containers

-At the root project :
+In the root project :
 ```
 docker-compose up
 ```

-2. Launch pgAdmin4 :
+3. Access to pgAdmin4 :
 ```
 http://localhost:5050/
 ```
-- Mail & Password in the docker-compose.yml